rweigel/stats/hw.md

 **References**

 All of the following references describe the problem covered in this HW problem (see Piazza for PDFs).
-I've attempted to write this problem in a way that you won't need to study these reference and I recommend attempting to solve this problem before reading them.
+I've attempted to write this problem in a way that you won't need to study these references and I recommend attempting to solve this problem before reading them.

 * Silva 2006, Chapter 2.1.
 In this problem, I am walking you through the steps needed to create Figures 1. and 2.
 This book uses a somewhat unconventional notation by explicitly including the variable $I$.
 You can safely ignore it in the equations written.
-* The coin tossing experiment is covered at a basic level in Chapters 1 and 4 of Stone.
+* The coin-tossing experiment is covered at a basic level in Chapters 1 and 4 of Stone.
 * A much more mathematically advanced description of this problem is given in Liu and Wasserman 2014.

 ----